pohly/enhancements/keps/sig-storage/1698-generic-inline-volumes/README.md

 - [generic data populators](https://github.com/kubernetes/enhancements/blob/master/keps/sig-storage/20200120-generic-data-populators.md)

 For those, it might make sense to mount the volume read-only inside the pod to prevent accidental modification of the data.
+For example, the goal might be to just retrieve the data and/or copy it elsewhere.

 ### Risks and Mitigations